anamulislamshamim/security_analyst_portfolio/asset_classification/README.md

-# I am operating a small business from your home and must create an inventory of my network devices.
+# I am operating a small business from my home and must create an inventory of my network devices.
 This will help me determine which ones contain sensitive information that require extra protection.
 #
 # To do this, I will start by identifying three devices that have access to my home network.
 This might include devices such as:
 #